Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/01-Self-Guided.md

 # 2.1 Self-Guided Setup

+This is the start of the self-guided workshop track using your own Azure subscription.

-!!! info "CURRENTLY IN AN AI TOUR SESSION? → [JUMP TO SKILLABLE-BASED SETUP](./../2-Provisioning/02-Skillable.md) INSTEAD"
+!!! quote "ARE YOU CURRENTLY AT AN AITOUR SESSION? → [JUMP TO SKILLABLE-BASED SETUP](./../2-Provisioning/02-Skillable.md) instead"

 ---

 ## 1. Review Pre-Requisites

-You need a valid Azure subscription, GitHub account, and access to relevant Azure OpenAI models, to complete this lab on your own.
-You'll need to provision the infrastructure yourself, as described below.
-Review the [Pre-Requisites](/contoso-chat/02-Setup/0-PreRequisites#self-guided) section if you need more details.
+Need a refresher on the pre-requisites for the workshop?
+[Review them here](./../1-Pre-Requisites/index.md#self-guided).

 ---